LostRuins/datasetexplorer/README.md

 - Runs **fully portable** from your web browser, as a **single file with zero other dependencies**
 - Browse through your training datasets, with easy search and filter functions to segment your data
 - Supports **searching and filtering** with regex search or simple substrings search
-- Filter multiple samples by **contents, length, and number of turns**.
+- Filter multiple samples by **contents, length, matches, and number of turns**.
 Allows combining multiple queries for composite results.
 - Includes an **N-gram viewer** to inspect selected examples for word frequency and repetition (word cloud)
 - Allows **splitting and merging datasets** by selecting desired subsets with different criteria.
 - Allows easy **dataset deduplication**